mattjmcnaughton/homelab/hardware/cloud/docs/bedrock.md

 - Embeddings:
     - Titan Text Embeddings V2
     - Cohere Embed English
+- Image:
     - Titan Image Generator G1 v2
     - Stable Diffusion 3.5 Large (us-west-2 only)

 We do _not_ use Anthropic models on AWS, because I don't want to reach out to request access from Anthropic yet.